 For information on obtaining the State's voluntary Irrigation license, which also qualifies you for self-inspection, visit the Florida Irrigation Society page by clicking HERE to download a pamphlet explaining the code.

-(Our site is under construction.
-I apologize for broken links)
+(Our site is under construction, and we apologize for broken links)

 Application Portal- This site allows irrigation professionals to request approvals, pay fees, and set up inspections on-line.
 HERE is a document explaining how to use the portal.

 Approval Form- This form can be filled out on-line through the application portal.
 If you want to apply and pay in person or by mail, print this form and return to Rebecca Hoffmann at 408 W University Ave, Suite 106, Gainesville, FL, 32601.

 Authorization to Access Property Form- This form must be filled out by the property owner and submitted with the Approval Form (either on-line through the application portal or with your paper application).

 Self Inspection Checklist- This form lists all of the design standards required for passing EPD inspection and is a GREAT tool.
 For irrigation professionals qualified to self-inspect, it is recommended that you keep a copy of the signed checklist for your records, but this form is not currently required for submittal.

 Sample Site Sketch- This sample illustrates what should be included in the irrigation site sketch.
 Providing a complete sketch expedites the review process.